aleksandrajh/CI_PP3_Connect4/README.md

 ## Deployment

-### Heroku
+### Render
-This application has been deployed from GitHub to Heroku by following the steps:
+This application has been deployed from GitHub to Render by following the steps:

-1. Create or log in to your account at heroku.com
+1. Create or log in to your account at render.com
-2. Create a new app, add a unique app name (this project is named "ci-pp3-connect4") and choose your region
-3. Click on create app
-4. Go to "Settings"
-5. Under Config Vars store any sensitive data you saved in .json file.
-Name 'Key' field, copy the .json file and paste it to 'Value' field.
-Also add a key 'PORT' and value '8000'.
-6. Add required buildpacks (further dependencies).
-For this project, I set up 'Python' and 'node.js' in that order.
-7. Go to "Deploy" and select "GitHub" in "Deployment method"
-8. To link up our Heroku app to our Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
-9. Choose the branch you want to buid your app from
-10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
-11. Wait for the app to build.
-Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.
+2. Make sure you have connected your GitHub account to Render.com - follow the steps to Get Started and Sign up for Render.
+Click “New +” and select “Web Service”, on the right of the page, select “+ Connect account” for GitHub, ensure All repositories is selected and click “Install”
+4. Web service creation: Click “New +” and then “Web Service”.
+Search for relevant repo and click “Connect”.
+5. Settings: the web service's configuration settings are required to ensure the application is configured correctly.
+Add a Setting Name, leave Root Directory blank, add Environment 'Python3', Region (The physical location of the server hosting the web service), Branch - main
+6. Set the Build Command:
+    ```
+    pip install -r requirements.txt && npm install
+    ```
+7. Set the Start Command
+    ```
+    node index.js
+    ```
+8. Set up Environment Variables: Scroll down and click “Advanced” and “Add Environment Variable”.
+Add a key 'PORT' and value of '8000' and 'PYTHON_VERSION' with value of 3.10.7.
+9. Click “Add Secret File” and add a Filename 'creds.json' and file content.
+10. Click “Create Web Service” and wait for the project to build.
+First, the build is initiated.
+Then the build and deployment processes are carried out.
+Finally, the application is deployed and ready for public viewing.

 ### Forking the GitHub Repository
 1. Go to the GitHub repository